-- b) That the number of dwellings being applied for (146) clearly represents major development in the context of a settlement the size of Stow on the Wold This number represents an increase of over11% in the existing housing stock. - 2.
+- b) That scale of development being applied for as clearly represents major development in the local context of a settlement the size of Stow on the Wold. - 2.
 Paragraph 116 sets out the criteria against which the application has to be assessed to meet the "exceptional circumstances" test for permission to be granted for major development in a nationally designated landscape..